-Celtic Manor has staged the Wales Open for 15 consecutive seasons on the European Tour.
-The tournament has produced some unforgettable memories over those years and has also strengthened the venue’s connections with the Ryder Cup.
+Celtic Manor staged the Wales Open for 15 consecutive seasons on the European Tour.
+The tournament produced some unforgettable memories over those years and also strengthened the venue’s connections with the Ryder Cup.

 After Denmark's Steen Tinning won the inaugural Wales Open at the turn of the Millennium, Paul McGinley won the second tournament way back in 2001, helping him qualify for a Ryder Cup debut at The Belfry where he holed the winning putt.
 The Irishman went on to be involved in six of the last seven Ryder Cups as a player, vice-captain or skipper… and he won every single one of them, culminating in his impeccable captaincy of Europe's latest victory at Gleneagles in 2014.